jrohrbaugh0812/contact_list_application/README.md

 # Contact List Application

-A simple command-line application for managing contacts, including adding, sorting, and deleting entries.
-This project demonstrates fundamental C++ programming concepts, including user input handling, file operations, and basic data structures.
+A command-line application for managing contacts, including adding, sorting, and deleting entries.
+This project showcases fundamental C++ programming concepts such as user input handling, file operations, and basic data structures.

+## Features
+- Add new contacts with details such as name, number, address, and email.
+- Sort contacts by different fields (e.g., name, number) in ascending or descending order.
+- Delete existing contacts from the list.
+- Save and load contact lists from files for persistent storage.

-Prerequisites
+## Prerequisites

-C++ Compiler (e.g., g++, clang, MSVC)
+- A C++ compiler (e.g., g++, clang, or MSVC)
+- A basic understanding of running C++ programs from the command line
-C++ Standard Library
+- The C++ Standard Library

+## Setup and Usage
+1. Compiling the Application:
+- If using Visual Studio: Open the included Visual Studio solution files for an easy setup and build process.
+- If using another IDE or the command line:

+	-Compile the project using a C++ compiler, e.g., g++ -o contact_list main.cpp contact_list.cpp.
+2. Running the Application:
+- Run the compiled executable.
+- Follow the on-screen prompts to either load an existing contact list or create a new one.
+- Manage your contacts by adding, sorting, or deleting entries as desired.
+- Exit the application by responding to prompts.

-Notes
+## Notes

-Visual Studio was used for this project.
-The files specifically for Visual Studio are included which allows for an easy setup if you are using Visual Studio.
-If you are using another IDE, you can ignore these Visual Studio specific files.
+- Visual Studio-specific files are included in this repository for convenience.
+If you're using another development environment, you can safely ignore these files.

-When you run the application, you will be prompted to access or create a contact list.
-Follow the on-screen instructions to manage your contacts.
-The application will allow you to exit by responding to prompts.
+- The application guides users through the process step-by-step via on-screen instructions.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-Contributions are welcome!
-If you have suggestions for improvements or features, feel free to fork the repository and submit a pull request.